cmboling/fossa-release-group-management-tool/README.md

 ### Things to note

 This checks if an existing release group of the same release group name exists.
 It'll exit if there exists a release group of the same name.
 This only creates a new release group.
 Modifiying existing release groups depends on how you want to structure your data, as it comprises of multiple parts to create the payload.
-Please see the original docuemtnation of this here: https://docs.fossa.com/docs/modifying-release-groups
+Please see the original documentation of this here: https://docs.fossa.com/docs/modifying-release-groups

 ### Support
 For more features, please open up an Issue and/or contact chelsea@fossa.com.